Celery

 Giant Pascal Celery

-Description: Giant Pascal is a traditional variety known for its large, thick stalks and robust flavor.
-It is an excellent choice for both fresh eating and cooking.
+Description: Giant Pascal is a traditional variety known for its large, thick stalks and robust flavor, excellent for both fresh eating and cooking.

 Growing Season: Fall and Winter